Welcome to the Lees of Virginia Website

 Would they accept these circumstances, or would they dismay?

 Or might they tell us that it is our responsibility?

-Leaving it to corruption and be reduced to silt?
+Leaving our great Nation to corrupt and be reduced to silt.

 Would they choose fortune over the future of us all?

 I say to you, as they might say to me:

 “YOU, The People, are the namesakes of OUR legacy!

 It is up to YOU”, they might interject!